 Elearning Company Financial Model

-This 20-Year, 3-Statement Excel Elearning Company Financial Model includes revenue streams from 6-tier subscriptions, PAYG B2B Training Solutions, Niche Content Sales, Pay-Per-Module, Virtual/Hybrid Event sales, etc. Cost structures, and financial statements to forecast the financial health of your EdTech learning management system (LMS) business.
+This 20-Year, 3-Statement Excel Elearning Company Financial Model includes revenue streams from 6-tier subscriptions, PAYG B2B Training Solutions, Niche Content Sales, Pay-Per-Module, Virtual/Hybrid Event sales, etc. Cost structures, Discounted Cash Flow (DCF) with Terminal Value, Sensitivity Analysis, WACC, and financial statements to forecast the financial health of your EdTech learning management system (LMS) business.

 20-Year Financial Model for an Elearning Company